Endeavour Mining (TSE:EDV) Price Target Cut to C$49.00

-Endeavour Mining (TSE:EDV) had its price objective dropped by National Bank Financial to C$49.00 in a note issued to investors on Friday, Stock Target Advisor reports.
-The firm presently has an “outperform” rating on the stock.
-National Bank Financial’s target price would suggest a potential upside of 65.09% from the company’s previous close.
+Endeavour Mining (TSE:EDV) had its target price dropped by National Bankshares from C$55.00 to C$49.00 in a report released on Friday, BayStreet.CA reports.
+The firm currently has an “outperform” rating on the stock.
+National Bankshares’ price objective points to a potential upside of 65.71% from the company’s previous close.

-EDV has been the topic of a number of other reports.
-Royal Bank of Canada boosted their price target on shares of Endeavour Mining from C$42.00 to C$44.00 and gave the stock an “outperform” rating in a research note on Monday, August 9th.
-Berenberg Bank boosted their price target on shares of Endeavour Mining from C$42.00 to C$43.00 and gave the stock an “outperform” rating in a research note on Friday, May 14th.
-Stifel Nicolaus reiterated a “buy” rating and set a C$45.00 price target on shares of Endeavour Mining in a research note on Wednesday, May 19th.
-CIBC reiterated an “outperform” rating and set a C$46.00 price target on shares of Endeavour Mining in a research note on Tuesday, June 8th.
-Finally, National Bankshares dropped their price target on shares of Endeavour Mining from C$55.00 to C$49.00 and set an “outperform” rating on the stock in a research note on Friday.
-Eight research analysts have rated the stock with a buy rating, According to data from MarketBeat, the company has a consensus rating of “Buy” and a consensus price target of C$45.58.
+Several other research firms have also commented on EDV.
+Stifel Nicolaus reissued a “buy” rating and set a C$45.00 price objective on shares of Endeavour Mining in a research note on Wednesday, May 19th.
+Berenberg Bank boosted their price objective on shares of Endeavour Mining from C$42.00 to C$43.00 and gave the stock an “outperform” rating in a research note on Friday, May 14th.
+National Bank Financial upped their target price on shares of Endeavour Mining to C$55.00 and gave the stock an “outperform” rating in a research note on Thursday, August 5th.
+CIBC reiterated an “outperform” rating and issued a C$46.00 target price on shares of Endeavour Mining in a research note on Tuesday, June 8th.
+Finally, Royal Bank of Canada upped their target price on shares of Endeavour Mining from C$42.00 to C$44.00 and gave the stock an “outperform” rating in a research note on Monday, August 9th.
+Eight investment analysts have rated the stock with a buy rating, According to data from MarketBeat.com, the company currently has an average rating of “Buy” and a consensus target price of C$45.58.

 Endeavour Mining Plc operates as a gold producer in West Africa.
 Its operating assets located in Senegal, Cote d'Ivoire, and Burkina Faso, as well as a portfolio of development projects and exploration assets in the Birimian Greenstone Belt across West Africa.
 Endeavour Mining Plc was incorporated in 2021 and is based in London, the United Kingdom.